-If you have or suspect you have plantar fasciitis then you should seek treatment as soon as possible.
+If you have or suspect you have plantar fasciitis then you should seek treatment as soon as possible with one of our podiatrists.
 The earlier this injury is treated, the more successful the outcomes.
 Conservative management is indicated in the form of ice, massage, stretching, footwear modification, heel cushioning and foot orthoses.

 You shouldn’t put up with the pain in the hope it will go away.
 The injury is deceptive in that it warms up and you are able to walk and run on the area.
 Unfortunately each time you run on it you are causing more problems.
 With time, the pain will not warm up and your injury is far harder to treat, and may take longer to respond to conservative treatment.